 - Despite these special-needs guests not being LDS (nor their families) this branch instituted an extra, special-needs Sunday School class that teaches sweet, simple lessons to these guests each week, complete with an incredible teacher and wonderful teaching materials!

 - This branch is composed of mostly elderly members, many of whose children are far away from them.
 Apparently, many of their children went away to Utah for college, then married and stayed to raise their families in the west, so when I showed up at the Gretna branch with my children, I was instantly surrounded by several dozen sets of grandkid-missing grandparents who were anxious to love on us and spoil us.
 And spoil us they did!

 - The branch President instituted a strict “no gossip” policy in this branch several years ago.
 As a result, whenever I wanted to know anything about a fellow member, I had to go introduce myself and ask that member on my own.
 Any whispers of, “What’s his story?” will go unanswered by the members in this church, because they adhere so faithfully to this wonderful rule!

-- Mormons in Gretna date back to the 1890′s (and even before), so the non-LDS townsfolk in Gretna consider the branch a staple of local history.
+- Mormons in Gretna date back to the 1840’s, so the non-LDS townsfolk in Gretna consider the branch a staple of local history.
 Unlike in other Southside Virginia towns where I have lived, people of other faiths in Gretna treat the Mormons with courtesy and respect, and do not exclude them from social events or activities.
 I love how friendly this town has been to us!